c444roline/dxc-ai-maintenance-assistant/README.md

 1. **Input Handling**: Users describe problems with bottles or machinery.
 2. **Data Processing**: Technical manuals and historical data are preprocessed for easy querying.
 3. **AI-Driven Diagnosis**: The assistant uses **LangChain**, **BERT Embedding Model** **Hugging Face models**, and **OpenAI's GPT** for diagnosing issues and suggesting solutions.
-4. **Feedback Loop**: The system improves with each interaction, providing better solutions over time.

 ### Future Enhancements:
 - **Computer Vision Integration**: The chatbot will soon analyze images from the production line to identify defects and machinery issues.